Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 through all of them and see if we can use the RFC6973 threats where possible and make them consistent.

+## General DNS protocol features

+Threats:

+* Incorrect or altered DNS data

+Mitigations:

+* DNSSEC provides data origin authentication and data integrity to the Domain Name System.
+This is a separate from DNS privacy.
+All DNS privacy services MUST perform DNSSEC validation.

 ## On the wire between client and server